Fun Fourth to return this summer to downtown Greensboro

 “To guarantee the Freedom Fest’s success," Matheny said, "we need the support of our community, and I hope many come out not only to celebrate with us, but also to volunteer and perform.”

-Volunteer, vendor and performer sign-up forms are located on the event website at funfourthfestival.org.
+Volunteer, vendor and performer sign-up forms are on the event website at funfourthfestival.org.

 Downtown Greensboro’s Fun Fourth programming is presented by Allegacy Federal Credit Union.